-Give Webex Teams users access to outside services right from their Webex Teams spaces.
+Give Webex users access to outside services right from their Webex spaces.
 Bots help users automate tasks, bring external content into the discussion, and gain efficiencies.

 A bot can only access messages sent to it directly.
 In group spaces, bots must be @mentioned to access the message.
 In 1-to-1 spaces, a bot has access to all messages from the user.

-Bots do not, however, perform actions within Webex Teams on behalf of a Webex Teams user.
-If you're creating an application that needs to participate in Webex Teams and perform actions with a user's account, check out Integrations.
+Bots do not, however, perform actions within Webex on behalf of a Webex user.
+If you're creating an application that needs to participate in Webex and perform actions with a user's account, check out Integrations.

 anchorTypes of Botsanchor